-ID NUMBER: Question 11.
-Shortly after an Uber driver who had been robbed by a man wielding a Colt 45 automati ic handgun identified a picture of Robert Guinness as that of his assailant a Cambridge patrolman spotted Guinness, who was unarmed, on the street, arrested him and advised him of his rights under Miranda.
+Shortly after an Uber driver who had been robbed by a man wielding a Colt 45 automatic handgun identified a picture of Robert Guinness as that of his assailant a Cambridge patrolman spotted Guinness, who was unarmed, on the street, arrested him and advised him of his rights under Miranda.
 While driving Guinness to the station, two of the officers engaged in a conversation between themselves concerning the missing gun.
 One of the officers said to the other that there were "a lot of special needs children running around in this area" because a school for such children was located nearby; in addition he said "God forbid one of them might find a weapon with bullets and they might hurt themselves."
-Guinness interrupted the conversation, telling the officers to turn the car around so that he could show them where the gu ın was located.
+Guinness interrupted the conversation, telling the officers to turn the car around so that he could show them where the gun was located.

 Was Guinness "interrogated" within the meaning of Miranda?
-(This entire Question is Worth 5 Points) Yes [] No [] State the controlling rule from Rhode Island v.
-Innis :
+(This entire Question is Worth 5 Points)

+State the controlling rule from Rhode Island v.
+Innis:
-ID NUMBER: Question 12.

 James Taylor, was indicted by the grand jury for aggravated kidnapping.
-During Taylor' trial a number of women were systematically excluded from the venire from which the petit jury was drawn.
-Taylor filed a motion with the trial court to quash the petit jury venire arguing that h was entitled to a fair trial by jury.
+During Taylor's trial a number of women were systematically excluded from the venire from which the petit jury was drawn.
+Taylor filed a motion with the trial court to quash the petit jury venire arguing that he was entitled to a fair trial by jury.
 What constitutional argument(s) should Taylor raise to challenge the exclusion of women from his jury?
 (This Question is Worth 5 Points)

-ID NUMBER: Question 13.
 After arresting and booking the defendant for the murder of his wife, Detectives from the Boston Police Department bring the defendant into the interrogation room to question him about the details of the murder.
 After the Detectives read the defendant his Miranda rights he invoked his right to remain silent, at which point the police ceased all questioning.
 After the passage of time may the police go back and reinitiate the earlier attempt to speak with the defendant about the murder?
-YES or NO In the space provided below recite the applicable rule of law and apply it to the facts to support the conclusion you reached in your answer.
-(This Question is Worth 5 Points)

-ID NUMBER: Question 14.
 After the arrest and booking of the defendant for the murder of his wife, Detectives from the Boston Police Department bring the defendant into the interrogation room to question him about the details of the murder.
 After he is read his Miranda rights, the defendant invokes his right to counsel and the police cease all questioning.
 Two hours later Detectives from the Springfield Police Department arrive to speak with the defendant about an unrelated murder.
 May the Detectives from the Springfield Police Department speak with the defendant?
-YES or NO In the space provided below recite the applicable rule of law and apply it to the facts to support the conclusion you reached in your answer.
-(This Question is Worth 5 Points)

-Question 15.
 After the arrest and booking of the defendant for the murder of his wife, Detectives from the Boston Police Department bring the defendant into the interrogation room to question him about the details of the murder.
 After he is read his Miranda rights the defendant invokes his right to counsel and the police cease all questioning.
 Two hours later the defendant starts banging on the cell and states that he "now wishes to speak with the police."

 Under these circumstance may the Detectives from the Boston Police Department speak with the defendant regarding the murder?
-YES or NO In the space provided below recite the applicable rule of law and apply it to the facts to support the conclusion you reached in your answer.
-(This Question is Worth 5 Points)

-ID NUMBER: Question 16.
 The defendant is arraigned in the Worcester District Court for the murder of his wife.
 After meeting and speaking briefly with his court appointed lawyer the defendant is brought back down to lock-up.
-Twenty minutes later, detectives from the Worcester Police Department approach the defendant and state that they wish to speak with him regarding an unrelated murder May the detectives speak with the defendant regarding the unrelated murder?
-YES or NO In the space provided below recite the applicable rule of law and apply it to the facts to support the conclusion you reached in your answer.
-(This Question is Worth 5 Points)
+Twenty minutes later, detectives from the Worcester Police Department approach the defendant and state that they wish to speak with him regarding an unrelated murder.
+May the detectives speak with the defendant regarding the unrelated murder?